 - The ability of the project to assist in meeting the need for archival preservation, training, education, and access in a state or among states.
 (40 percent)

 - The likelihood that the project's activities will increase public access to and use of the nation's historical documents held in a state or among states.
 (30 percent)

-- The ability to complete the project's objectives based on the qualifications of the staff, the inclusion of appropriate work plans including professional development, and the reasonableness of the budget (including cost share).
+- The ability to complete the project's objectives based on the qualifications of the staff, the inclusion of appropriate work plans including professional development and citizen engagement, and the reasonableness of the budget (including cost share).
 (15 percent)

 - Effectiveness of the dissemination plans for the project's results.
 (15 percent)

-After submitting a proposal, do not discuss the pending application to the NHPRC with any Member of the Commission.
+After submitting a proposal, do not discuss the pending application to the NHPRC with any Commission member.
 Commission members must ensure fair and equitable treatment of all applications and do not discuss proposals with individual applicants.